Dokku (Self-hosted Heroku)

 Cons

-- Definitely not serverless-style architecture.
+• Definitely not serverless-style architecture.
 Your Dokku instance will be a pet-server.
-You can set up backups which can be restored, but it's not the most seamless.
+You can set up full-system backups which can be restored quite easily.

 A nice command to view container resource usage and more